 The tribe reported on Line 1 that there were 300 cases open at any time during the FY.
 You have 200 cases where a support order has already been established (such as foreign orders and support orders established previous years).
 The tribe established 50 support orders this FY.
 How many support orders do you have?
 Report 250 support orders on Line 2.

 Line 2 is a subset of the total open cases in Line 1.
-Therefore, Line 2 cannot be more than Line 1. –at
+Therefore, Line 2 cannot be more than Line 1.

+Line 2a – Total Number of Tribal Cases Open at Any Time During the Fiscal Year

+Report all tribal cases that were open at any time during the FY that ends September 30 that are used in reporting for Lines 5-8.
+This includes counting any cases that were closed during the same FY.

+Report cases the same way every year to be consistent.
+Report as a separate case each family with a dependent child(ren) that the parent is or may be obligated to pay child support.

+If a tribe does not define tribal cases differently than their entire case universe, this number should be the same as Line 1.

+Line 2a is a subset of the total open cases in Line 1.
+Therefore, Line 2a cannot be more than Line 1.

 SECTION B: PATERNITY ESTABLISHMENT

-Line 3 – Total Number of Children Ever Needing Paternity Established in Cases Open at Any Time During the Fiscal Year
+Line 3 – Total Number of Children in Cases Open at Any Time During the Fiscal Year

-()The tribe defines “children ever needing paternity established.”
+Report all children on cases that were open at any time during the FY that ends September 30.
+This includes counting children in any case(s) that was closed during the same FY.

-Report all children who ever needed paternity established as defined by the tribe, in the case load you reported on Line 1.
-Stated another way, “How many children in the cases you reported on Line 1 ever needed paternity established?”
+Report all children in the case load you reported on Line 1.

-Paternity can only be counted once.
+Children can only be counted once.
 Don’t count cases. count children.

-Report children who ever needed paternity established even if they are now over 18.
+Report children even if they are now over 18 years old.

 Line 4 – Total Number of Children with Paternity Concluded